Feel the fear…and do it anyway: a solo traveller’s take on life

 Knowing I was confronting fear and facing a crossroads in my journey, my hosts gently placed an English copy of The Alchemist in my hands and encouraged me to read it.
 During the two weeks I stayed with them they became my mentors.
 In-between painting and gardening, cooking, and watching movies around the fireplace, they shared gentle guidance through their own stories of an adventurous life lived well.
 Their consistent acts of kindness and quiet strength gave me courage and had a huge impact on my life.

-Taking their advice to heart and using my own experience, I came up with these simple guidelines to help me deal with fear while travelling (and in everyday life, too):
+Taking their advice to heart and using my own experience, I came up with these simple guidelines to help me deal with fear while travelling (especially solo), and in everyday life, too:

 Fear is relative.